Come unstuck in therapy

-Communicating an expectation of honesty and that the patient will need things from the therapist.
+Communicating an expectation of honesty and that the client will need things from the therapist.

-Opening each session with an invitation : 'What would you like to get from the session today and /or what would you like from me today?'
+Opening each session with : 'What would you like and /or need from me today?'

 Offering the client choice about the level of structure, homework, silence, past/present/future focus, challenge, theory and /or practice in each session.